This beef tomato recipe embraces the classic beauty of homemade food—simple and easy yet also comforting and flavorful.

-Stir-fry the Garlic: In a pan over medium heat, add 2 tbsp garlic and stir for 30 seconds until fragrant.
+Stir-fry the Garlic: In a pan over medium heat, add 2 tbsp canola oil and 2 tbsp garlic, stir for 30 seconds until fragrant.

 Stir-fry the Veggies: Turn the heat up to high then add 10 oz tomatoes, 4 oz onions, 4 oz green bell peppers, and 2 oz celery and stir-fry for 2 minutes.